 Chuck Wagon Restaurant

 I’m very excited to write this page.
 This is the 14th of what may ultimately be 169 town completion celebration pages!
 Yes, of course I am fully aware of how absurd that is.
-Send your condolences to my wife and children, care of the comments below.
+But I love it.

 Let’s get to it.